-HOW TO REMOVE THE WOODBURNERS INTERNAL PARTS
+HOW TO REMOVE THE INTERNAL BRICK PARTS

-To remove the vermiculite brick set take the following steps: Remove the log guard.
+To remove the vermiculite brick set take the following steps:

+Remove the log guard and grate and grate support.

-Lift out the 2 base bricks next to the grate.
+Lift out the 2 base bricks next to the grate and the metal rear brick spacer.

-Remove the left hand vermiculite side brick by lifting the top baffle brick and pulling the side brick down from the top.
+Remove the left or right hand vermiculite side brick by lifting the top baffle brick and pulling the side brick down from the top.

-It is now possible to remove the top baffle brick by lifting up the left side and sliding it to the left then dropping it down.
+It is now possible to remove the top baffle brick by lifting up the left side and sliding it to the left and then dropping it down.

 The right hand side brick can be removed by gently pulling it down from the top.